Puppy Exercise Guidelines: Play Vs. Overexertion

 Training Sessions

 Training sessions provide puppies with mental stimulation and help strengthen the bond between you and your puppy.
-Teaching obedience commands, trick training, or participating in puppy classes not only challenges their minds but also improves their focus and responsiveness.
+Teaching obedience commands, trick training, or participating in puppy not only challenges their minds but also improves their focus and responsiveness.
 Incorporate training into daily routines to provide mental challenges in addition to physical exercise.

 Problem-Solving Toys